Rose Bowl (stadium): College Football Playoff semifinals

+College Football Playoff quarterfinals

 UCLA Bruins football

 The Rose Bowl stadium has been the home football field for UCLA since 1982.
 The UCLA Bruins had played their home games at the Los Angeles Memorial Coliseum since 1928.
 There was an attempt to build a 44,000-seat stadium on campus, at the site where Drake Stadium eventually was built.
 However, the proposal was blocked by influential area residents, as well as some politicians.

 At the start of the 1982 NFL season, with the Oakland Raiders scheduled to move into the Coliseum, UCLA decided to relocate its home games to the Rose Bowl Stadium.
 The Bruins went on to play two straight Rose Bowl games in their new home stadium, the 1983 Rose Bowl and the 1984 Rose Bowl.
 UCLA has participated in five Rose Bowl games since moving to the stadium.
 The stadium is the host of the UCLA–USC rivalry football game on even numbered years, alternating with the Coliseum.
 In the first rivalry game at the stadium between UCLA and USC in 1982, USC fans sat on the west side of the stadium and UCLA fans sat on the east side of the stadium, mirroring an arrangement that existed when the teams shared the Coliseum.
 Both teams also wore their home uniforms.
 In 1984, USC fans were moved to the end zone seats, which ended the tradition of shared stadium.
 Because of the shared arrangement, and the participation of USC in a number of Rose Bowl games, both schools have winning records in each other's home stadium.
 The Bruins travel 26 miles from campus to Pasadena to play home games, but only 14 miles to their biggest road game at USC every other year.
+The Bruins have played 12 Rose Bowl games in the stadium.
+The attendance of 105,464 for the 1976 Rose Bowl is the largest crowd to ever watch a UCLA football game in the stadium.
+It is a record that is not likely to be broken, as the Rose Bowl seating has been reduced to 91,136 for UCLA Bruins Football and 92,542 for the Rose Bowl Game.

+In November 2025, it was reported that the Bruins were planning on breaking their lease with the Rose Bowl to move to SoFi Stadium in Inglewood, the current home of the Los Angeles Rams and Los Angeles Chargers.
+The move has been met with negative reception from fans and analysts as well as a lawsuit from the city of Pasadena.